 Ryan’s more personal imagery began to emerge as she became involved in printmaking where she spent several years exploring the layering of transparent colors in multi plate monotypes and later in the creation of collagraphs.

-Ryan began painting in 1994 in a search for a more direct and spontaneous expression of her ideas.
-She has worked in acrylic on paper and canvas, and for the last 15 years in oil on canvas and wooden panels.
-Her continuing interest in creating rich surfaces has also led her to paint with encaustic.
+Ryan began painting in 1994 in search of a more direct and spontaneous expression of her ideas.
+She has worked in a variety of painting media, concentrating on oil and encaustic painting for the last 16 years.
+In 2016, Ryan’s continuing curiosity about materials led her to work with steel.
+Small welded sculptures have been included in her recent exhibits.

-Ryan maintains a studio at the Torpedo Factory Art Center, teaches at The Art League School in Alexandria, VA and is an adjunct professor in the Art Department at Montgomery College in Germantown, MD.
+Ryan maintains a studio at the Torpedo Factory Art Center and teaches at The Art League School in Alexandria, VA.
+In 2017, she retired from ten years as an adjunct in the art department at Montgomery College.

 Ryan creates expressionistic figurative work and complex abstracted forms in her paintings.
 Her work is known for its imaginative subject matter and colorful, painterly surfaces.